Improvements to this Instruction and Certification Tests: 2002-2024

 - July 28, 2019: Legacy tutorial retired, no longer available as a choice.

 - November 16, 2019: This website moved to new web hosting location at Indiana University.
-Web requests to https://www.indiana.edu/~academy/firstPrinciples are automatically redirected to https://plagiarism.iu.edu.
+Web requests should be automatically redirected to https://plagiarism.iu.edu.

-- January 4-12, 2020: Minor changes to frequently asked questions to further address student concerns and questions.
+- Ongoing, since Sept., 2017: Changes and additions to frequently asked questions to further address student concerns and questions.

 - January 23, 2020: Added interactive decision support for determining answers to Certification Test questions.

 - January 22, 2021, in the evening: More than one million individuals have registered their e-mails for Certification Tests since we launched the redesigned Plagiarism Tutorials and Tests on Jan.
 2, 2016.
-Over 764,000 have passed a Certification Test from 225 countries and territories.
+Over 764,000 had passed a Certification Test from 225 countries and territories on that milestone achievement.